Marcel Jensen

-Marcel Esteban Jensen (born February 12, 1990) is a former American football tight end.
-He was signed as an undrafted free agent by the Jacksonville Jaguars after the 2014 NFL Draft.
+Marcel Esteban Jensen (born February 12, 1990) is an American former professional football tight end.
+He was signed as an undrafted free agent by the Jacksonville Jaguars after the 2014 NFL draft.
 He played college football at Fresno State.

 Professional career

 Jacksonville Jaguars

-Following the 2014 NFL Draft, Jensen was signed by the Jacksonville Jaguars as an undrafted free agent.
-He was waived on August 31, 2014 and added to practice squad the same day.
+Following the 2014 NFL draft, Jensen was signed by the Jacksonville Jaguars as an undrafted free agent.
+He was waived on August 31, 2014, and added to practice squad the same day.
 On September 16, the Jaguars promoted Jensen to their 53-man roster.
 He was released on September 23 and re-signed to the practice squad the next day.
 He was placed on injured reserve on October 14.

 He was released on May 11, 2015.

 Denver Broncos

 On May 12, 2015, Jensen was claimed off waivers by the Denver Broncos.
 On September 5, 2015, he was waived by the Broncos.

 Atlanta Falcons

 On September 7, 2015, Jensen was signed to the Falcons' practice squad.
 On November 24, 2015, he was released from practice squad.